All About Soil and Plant Scientists

 Job Description & Duties Conduct research in breeding, physiology, production, yield, and management of crops and agricultural plants or trees, shrubs, and nursery stock, their growth in soils, and control of pests; or study the chemical, physical, biological, and mineralogical composition of soils as they relate to plant or crop growth.
 May classify and map soils and investigate effects of alternative practices on soil and crop productivity.

-These are the skills Soil and Plant Scientists say are the most useful in their careers:
+Below is a list of the skills most Soil and Plant Scientists say are important on the job.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.